rust-minidump/rust-minidump/minidump-processor/json-schema.md

   "sensitive": {

     // This feature is completely unimplemented, but remains here for historical
-    // reasons (I stubbed it out and never bothered to remove it, and now removing
+    // reasons.
+(I stubbed it out and never bothered to remove it.
+We should just
-    // it would be a needless breaking change).
+    // deprecate this since users have to assume it's optional anyway.)
     //
     // If this **was** implemented, it would contain an enum-string describing
     // how "exploitable" rust-minidump thinks the crash is. e.g. crashing on